alexiszamanidis/.ubuntu_bootstrap/README.md

 ## Ubuntu Bootstrap

-This repository contains a script that sets up a new Ubuntu System, as it installs many useful dependencies and synchronizes the dotfiles that I am currently using.
+This repository contains a script that sets up a new Ubuntu System, as it installs many useful packages, applications and synchronizes the dotfiles that I am currently using.
+There is also an update and clearing script.

 -   Bootstrap your new Ubuntu System
 -   Never reconfigure your System ever again